albertoxamin/albertoxamin/README.md

 <br/>

-I’m currently studying Artificial Intelligence 🧠 and Robotics 🤖 in a joint MSc at KTH :sweden: and Aalto University :finland: with EIT Digital :eu:.
+I was studying Artificial Intelligence 🧠 and Robotics 🤖 in a joint MSc at KTH :sweden: and Aalto University :finland: with EIT Digital :eu:.
+Now I'm a fulltime Software Engineer at Meta.

 🤫 **Psst...** wanna try my latest game? it is called PewPew! and it is an online version of an old classic <a href="https://bang.xamin.it">PewPew!</a>